rvion/CushyStudio/README.md

 ---

-🖥️ **Cushy Studio**: a modern and cross-platform software to **Play** and **Work** with Generative AI Art (**Image**, **Video**, **3d**)
+🖥️ **Cushy Studio**: A modern and cross-platform software to **Play** and **Work** with Generative AI Art (**Image**, **Video**, **3d**)

-💎 **Cushy Apps**: self-contained, use-case centric interfaces that makes generative art simple for everyone.
-Find the app for you need in the **Cushy Library**, from gerenal-purpose Apps to very specific ones for dedicated use-cases.
+💎 **Cushy Apps**: Self-contained, use-case-centric interfaces that make generative art simple for everyone.
+Find the app for you need in the **Cushy Library**, from general-purpose Apps to very specific ones for dedicated use cases.

 ![](docs/static/img/screenshots/2023-11-20-00-20-41.png)

 ![](docs/static/img/screenshots/2023-11-20-00-16-19.png)

-🚀 **Cushy SDK**: Automate your work or tackle specific use-cases by building your own **App**.
-CushyStudio is packed with power-user tools to support you building the "app" of your dream.
-Once ready, share it with the world though the cushy app library.
+🚀 **Cushy SDK**: Automate your work or tackle specific use cases by building your own **App**.
+CushyStudio is packed with power-user tools to support you in building the "app" of your dreams.
+Once ready, share it with the world through the cushy app library.

 ☀️ **Cushy Cloud**: A cloud GPU renting service is launching soon so you can play with any demanding app, even on mobile devices.
 Fair prices to fund the CushyStudio growth, and grow the community.
-Growing the community includes revenues sharing with app creators when users rent GPU to use their app.
+Growing the community includes revenue sharing with app creators when users rent GPU to use their app.

 🎓 **Cushy Foundation**: Cushy is made for the future.
-Free and Open soruce. it builds uppon proven technologies like ComfyUI, Stable Diffusion, FFmpeg or ImageMagick.
-It features an extensible core, a professional UI with dockable panes.
+Free and Open source. it builds on proven technologies like ComfyUI, Stable Diffusion, FFmpeg, or ImageMagick.
+It features an extensible core and a professional UI with dockable panes.
 It is LLM-friendly.
-The project is early, but I'm (rvion) commited to growing this.
+The project is early, but I'm (rvion) committed to growing this.
 If you like this, please, sponsor my work:
 [![](https://img.shields.io/static/v1?label=Sponsor&message=%E2%9D%A4&logo=GitHub&color=%23fe8e86)](https://github.com/sponsors/rvion)